Radar Tracking and Jamming

 Height Above Ground 10000 ft

-6. Rename the Place3 () to Aerostat.
+7. Rename the Place3 () Aerostat.

-Adding the Aerostat radar jammer
+Adding a radar jammer to the aerostat

 You can model the radar jammer by simply reusing the previously built tracking radar and making a couple of changes.

-1. Right click on Servo () in the Object Browser.
+1. Right-click on Servo () in the Object Browser.

-2. Select Copy ().
+2. Select Copy () in the shortcut menu.

-3. Right click on Aerostat () in the Object Browser.
+3. Right-click on Aerostat () in the Object Browser.

 4. Select Paste ().

-5. Rename Servo1 () to Jam_Servo.
+5. Rename Servo1 () Jam_Servo.

-6. Rename Tracking_Radar1() to Jammer.
+6. Rename Tracking_Radar1() Jammer.

 Repositioning Jam_Servo

-1. Open Jam_Servo's () properties ().
+1. Open Jam_Servo's () Properties ().

 2. Select the Basic - Location page.